Jokic, Murray push Nuggets to 120-112 win over Suns in 2 OTs - WHIZ News

 The Suns played without All-Star guard Devin Booker for the first time this season.
 Averaging a team-high 22.9 points, he hurt his left hamstring Friday.

 Jokic scored 12 of his 29 points during the two overtimes.
-Murray added 26.
 Michael Porter Jr. came off the bench to score 14 points and grab 11 rebounds.

+“I was feeling good,” Jokic said.
+“When you’re playing, you’re feeling good … It’s after the game when you feel it.”

-Chris Paul hit a 15-foot jumper with 12 seconds left in regulation to put the Suns ahead 98-95 but Murray responded with an off-balance 3-pointer that splashed through the net as time expired.
-It was an extremely difficult shot, especially considering a 6-foot-11 Ayton was right in his face.
+Chris Paul hit a 15-foot jumper with 12 seconds left in regulation to put the Suns ahead 98-95 but Murray responded with his clutch 3-pointer.
+The 6-foot-11 Ayton had a hand right in his face, but the ball splashed through the next anyway.

+Murray came into the game averaging 20.8 points against the Suns in his career, which is his most against any team.

-The first overtime was just as tight.
+The first overtime was just as tight as the fourth quarter.
 Jokic made a smooth move in the post to get past Frank Kaminsky, making a layup while being fouled with 28 seconds left.
 He made the free throw to put the Nuggets up 104-102.

 The Suns had a chance to take the lead when Abdel Nader was fouled on a 3-pointer from the corner, but he missed two of three free throws.
 Jokic’s two free throws put Denver ahead 106-103 before Crowder responded with a 3 with 0.7 seconds left to tie it and force even more basketball.